MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/protect-sensitive-messages-and-documents-by-using-irm-in-office.md

 As an Microsoft Outlook administrator, you can configure several options for IRM email, such as disabling IRM or configuring local license caching.
 You can also design custom IRM permissions for users, in addition to the default **Do Not Forward** permissions group.
 For more information, see [Setting up IRM for Office 2016](protect-sensitive-messages-and-documents-by-using-irm-in-office.md#BKMK_SettingUpIRM) in [Protect sensitive messages and documents by using Information Rights Management (IRM) in Office 2016](protect-sensitive-messages-and-documents-by-using-irm-in-office.md).

+<a name="BKMK_BeforeYouBegin"> </a>

 ## Before you begin
-<a name="BKMK_BeforeYouBegin"> </a>

 Before you start deployment, determine the settings that you might have to configure for IRM.

-You can download the Office 2016 and Outlook 2016 templates from the Microsoft Download Center, [Office 2013 Administrative Template files (ADMX, ADML) and Office Customization Tool](https://go.microsoft.com/fwlink/p/?LinkID=626001).
+You can download the Office 2016 and Outlook 2016 templates from the Microsoft Download Center, [Office 2016 Administrative Template files (ADMX, ADML) and Office Customization Tool](https://go.microsoft.com/fwlink/p/?LinkID=626001).

+<a name="BKMK_TurnOffIRM"> </a>

 ## Turn off Information Rights Management in Office 2016
-<a name="BKMK_TurnOffIRM"> </a>

 You can turn off IRM for all Office applications.
 To turn off IRM in Outlook 2016, you must turn off IRM for all Office applications.
 There is no separate option to turn off IRM only in Microsoft Outlook.

 ### To turn off IRM in Office 2016 by using Group Policy

-1. In Group Policy, load the Office 2016 template (Office) and locate **User Configuration\Administrative Templates\Microsoft Office 2016\Manage Restricted Permissions**.
+1. In Group Policy, load the Office 2016 template (Office) and locate **User Configuration\Policies\Administrative Templates\Microsoft Office 2016\Manage Restricted Permissions**.

 2. Choose **Turn Off Information Rights Management User Interface**.